Creatiwity/witycms-doc/pages.md

 ## Index your page

-To index your page correctly on your website you need to open
+To index your page correctly on your website you need to open FileZila and connect you to your FTP.